 It's easy to think that if salt is a no-go, surely its opposite sugar will be safe territory.
 No such luck, actually.
 "Research has shown foods high in sugar increase the production of IGF-1, a peptide hormone that stimulates growth, but also can cause an overproduction of sebum, aka excess oil," says Hope.

-What to Eat Instead: Try switching your sugary afternoon snack for an apple and peanut butter, or oatcakes and guacamole.
+What to Eat Instead: Try switching your sugary afternoon snack for an apple or oatcakes and guacamole.

 Foods high in refined carbohydrates (white bread, white pasta, and white rice), can also increase the production of IGF-1, according to Hope.
 That makes spaghetti and meatballs a double whammy in terms of fueling your skin's unwanted oil output.

 What to Eat Instead: This switch is easy: reach for whole wheat, brown, or otherwise less-processed grains (bonus: you also might see belly fat disappear).

 Even though dairy products, in general, may cause breakouts, "Because high-quality dairy products are associated with other health benefits, I'd always suggest limiting refined carbohydrates before dairy," suggests Hope.
 Try eliminating one at a time to make sure you can correctly attribute any differences in your skin to your diet changes.

 What to Eat Instead: Some research suggests that skim milk may be more likely to cause acne, thanks to that pesky IGF-1, so whole milk options are actually a better bet if your pizza is the only thing you want to be blotting with a napkin.

 The delicious spreadable snack contains a large amount of fat—specifically omega-6 fatty acids, which are proven to cause inflammation and breakouts in the skin.
 RIP, secret spoonfuls right out of the jar in the middle of the night.